brycewray/hugo-site/content/posts/2022/05/tips-using-giscus.md

 You may already have seen my giscus-related comments in "[Gems in the rough #17](/posts/2022/04/gems-in-rough-17/#getting-giscus-going-again)," but they factor in here, too, so please excuse whatever repetition which follows.

 When setting up giscus (see "Configuration" on the [giscus website](https://giscus.app)), you specify which repo it should check for appropriate GitHub Discussions.
 However, rather than the usual choice of the repo where your website files live, pick instead a *totally separate*, comments-only repo (if it doesn't already exist on GitHub, create it).
-This gives you the ability to point the **website** at a different repo without having to move your Discussions, too---which, trust me, can be a hassle.
+This gives you the ability to point the **website** at a different repo without having to move your Discussions, too --- which, trust me, can be a hassle.

 **However** . . .